EBZebra/docs/1.3/source/guide/configreference.md

 ## ZoomKey
 ### ZoomInKey
 Controls zoom-IN behavior for application text using function key(s) configured with the EnableFunctionKey_X parameter.
-This setting will not be applied if the parameter is missing, left blank or contains an invalid key code.
-Note: The function keys used for Zoom IN or Zoom OUT operation will not be accessible via the current and previous Key Capture APIs. **Applies only to WM/CE with IE or Zebra Webkit**.
-Other requirements are detailed in the Remarks section at the bottom of this guide.
-[Read more](../guide/configreference?Remarks).
+This setting will not be applied if the parameter is missing, left blank or contains an invalid key code. **Note**: The function keys used for Zoom-IN or Zoom-OUT operation will not be accessible via the current or previous Key Capture APIs.
+Other requirements are detailed in the [Remarks section](../guide/configreference?Remarks) at the bottom of this guide. **Applies to Android with stock webkit and WM/CE with IE or Zebra Webkit**.

 **Possible Values**